electricduck/hello/README.md

 ### Updating

-You can grab the latest release of Hello by issuing the below command.
+Updating Hello to the latest release can be done by issuing the below command.
 This will automatically download the latest stable release and install it; restart your shell to use.

 ```
 ~ ➜ Update-Hello
 ```

-You can also grab the latest development release by setting `-Dev` to `$true`.
+Updating Hello to the latest **development release** can be done by setting the `-Dev` parameter to `$true`.
 However, if something breaks and Hello no longer works, there is no way to revert this: you will need to destroy `hello.ps1` and install a fresh copy.

 ### Configuring